 Happy child photo

 National Child Day is celebrated in Canada on November 20th to acknowledge the importance of children’s rights and our country’s commitment to upholding them.
-The United Nations Convention on the Rights of the Child sets out the rights of children with 54 articles that provide us with a solid road map of what is needed to raise healthy and happy children and youth.
-It is a day that celebrates raising our youngest citizens with dignity and respect, so they can make meaningful contributions to their communities.
+The United Nations Convention on the Rights of the Child (UNCRC) sets out the rights of children with 54 articles that provide us with a solid road map of what is needed to support children and youth to be safe, healthy, and included.

 The Alberta National Child Day coalition collaborates on education resources and events across the province.
 Visit our events page to see what’s happening in your community this year!
 Check out our resource page for booklists, activity toolkits, posters and more!